 How is it to fly a gyroplane like AR1?
 The simplest comment is that with only a couple exceptions, you fly a gyroplane very much like a fixed wing.
 You use the stick and rudders similarly, although not identically.
 Your fixed wing skills will prove highly transferable to gyroplanes and most pilots will quickly adapt; you won't have to learn many new tricks.

-In years past, pilots interested in a modern gyroplane had to buy a foreign product, but no more.
+In years past, pilots interested in a modern gyroplane felt they had to consider a foreign product, but no more.
 SilverLight is contemporary, well-designed and -built, and an all-American design.
 Top that off with very attractive pricing and you've got a winner in American Ranger 1 (AR1)!

 Video review: Apollo — Apollo Fox